 Being employee-centric is one of Criterion’s corporate values.
 As part of this, we are continually looking for new ways to support our employees’ professional development and career goals.
-Therefore, over the course of 2021, we have invested in launching a mentorship program, better organizing our training program, and hosting interns this summer.
-These three programs form the pillars of Criterion University, a centralized resource and benefit for all of employees.
+Therefore, in 2021, we launched Criterion University, a centralized resource and benefit for all of employees.
 The three pillars of this program are a mentoring program, a training program, and an internship program.

 Criterion offers tuition reimbursement for external training and provides a variety of internal management, technical, and other types of corporate training.

-Criterion holds two four-month mentoring sessions per year.
-During these sessions, mentees are teamed with experienced mentors from among the company’s management and senior leadership to help them plan and navigate the next stage of their careers.
+Criterion holds one four-month mentoring session per year.
+Mentees are teamed with mentors from among the company’s management and senior leadership to help them plan and navigate the next stage of their careers.